d33psky/compare-telescopes/README.md

 For US-folk: replace --d1 with --di1 which accepts inches.

+The program comes in 2 versions; an online [web version](https://lambermont.dyndns.org/astro/code/compare-telescopes.html) and a python command line version.

 ## Brief output mode
 For example compare these two telescopes :